Priyanshusinhaa/Super-Circuit/README.md

             Circuit7(qubit, layer, thetaList).draw()
             where,
-                Qubit = number of qubit
+                qubit = number of qubit
-                Layer = number of repetition of circuit along x-axis thetaList = List of theta for tunable gates
+                layer = number of repetition of circuit along x-axis thetaList = List of theta for tunable gates

 ###### if project requirement is for 128 qubits you just need to pass like,